mc-robinson/benchmarking_platform_p23/README.md

 #### Parameters
 To modify the specific parameters of the benchmark, please visit the `BENCHMARK_CONFIG.md` file and change the desired parameters.

-After this configuration file is appropriately modified, run the benchmark using the `run_benchmark.py` script.
+After this configuration file is appropriately modified, run the benchmark using the `run_benchmarks.py` script.
 Finally, an automatically generated markdown report of the results can be produced using produce report.py.

 An overview of these steps is below:
 0. Make sure the cas-env conda environment is active
-1. Modify BENCHMARK_CONFIG.md as desired
+1. Modify `BENCHMARK_CONFIG.md` as desired
-2. `python run benchmark.py`
+2. `python run_benchmarks.py`
 3. `python produce_report.py`

 The generated plots are found in `benchmark_results_plots` and the report is located at `benchmark_report.md`.